gpac/mp4box.js/README.md

 - **timescale**: Number, indicating the track timescale, as given in the track header,
 - **duration**: Number, providing the duration of the (unfragmented part of) track, in timescale units,
 - **nb_samples**: Number, giving the number of track samples (ie. frames),
-- **codec**: String, giving the MIME codecs parameter for this track,
+- **codec**: String, giving the MIME codecs parameter for this track (e.g. "avc1.42c00d" or "mp4a.40.2"), to be used to create SourceBuffer objects with [Media Source Extensions](https://dvcs.w3.org/hg/html-media/raw-file/tip/media-source/media-source.html),
 - **language**: String, giving the 3-letter language code,
 - **track_width**: Number, width of the track as indicated in the track header,
 - **track_height**: Number, height of the track as indicated in the track header,